Understanding Stock Share Terms

 - Unissued Shares – Shares a company retains in its treasury and not issued to the public or to employees are unissued shares.

 - Restricted Shares – Restricted shares refer to company stock used for employee incentive and compensation plans.
-Restricted stock owners need permission of the SEC to sell.
+Restricted stock owners need the permission of the SEC to sell.

 There is a waiting period after a company first goes public where insiders’ restricted stock is frozen.
 When insiders want to sell their stock, they must file a form with the SEC declaring their intention.
 Even insiders of established companies must file with the SEC before selling their restricted stock.